erickmoore/prisma-cloud-azure-serverless-vscode/README.md

 We do not prompt for a NuGet.Config currently and instead will either edit one in the root or create a new file in the root.
 We do not look for the .csproj file except in the root directory.

 ## Look Ahead

 Please make feature requests on the GitHub repo here.
 These are the currently planned updates.

+- Creation of sample functions for testing
-- Support for App-Embeded Deployment
+- Support for App-Embeded Defender
 - VS Code Side Pannel Support
     - View serverless audit logs for protected functions in your project
     - View protected and un-protected functions in a project